containeroo/helminator/README.md

 ## Configration

-In the examples directory you can find an example playbook including the required GitLab Ci configuration.
+In the examples directory you can find an example playbook including the required GitLab CI configuration.

 Helminator takes the following environment variables: